David Edward Maust: Crimes

 In 1974, while stationed in Germany, Maust killed a 13-year-old boy, James McClister, the child of American expatriates, and was court-martialed and convicted of involuntary manslaughter and larceny (he claimed that the boy's death was the result of an accident on a moped which he had stolen.)
 He was sentenced to four years of prison at Fort Leavenworth.
 Maust requested not to be paroled, but was released in 1977 despite his wishes.

 In 1979, in his apartment in Chicago, Maust stabbed a friend while he was sleeping.
 He was tried for attempted murder.
 In his diary, Maust said he lied on the witness stand and said he didn't do it and was found not guilty.

 In 1981, Maust decided to find and kill the man who had molested him at the children's home when they were both juveniles.
 He was unable to find the boy, but encountered 15-year-old Donald Jones and decided to kill him instead.
 Jones was eventually drowned in an Elgin quarry.
 In Texas, this same year Maust stabbed a 14-year-old boy, was arrested, and sentenced to 5 years for "causing bodily injury to a child."

 In 1982, while in jail in Texas, Maust was extradited to Illinois for the Jones murder.
 A Cook County sheriff's police officer wrote on a cover sheet of the extradition papers sent to Texas: "Bad Guy.
-Gacey Type."
+Gacy Type."
 Originally found unfit to stand trial, he was held in mental health facilities.
 Ultimately, after those hospitalizations and roughly ten years in jail awaiting trial, Maust pleaded guilty in 1994 and was sentenced to 35 years.
 However, he received credit for the 12 years he was held and time off for good behavior; thus he served 17 years altogether and was released in 1999.